 You also could try an annual institute for a full week of classroom learning.
 Each institute has its own niche, so be sure to review the curricula to see which one suits your research needs.
 The box above lists long-running institutes; a local university might offer one closer to home.
 Ask your public library or local genealogical society.

 Annual conferences run several tracks of more lectures than you ever dreamed possible.
-The Federation of Genealogical Societies <www.fgs.org> and the National Genealogical Society <www.ngsgenealogy.org> each sponsor a national gathering.
+The annual RootsTech conference is the largest such event in the United States, and the National Genealogical Society also sponsors a national gathering each year.
 These conferences move around the country each year, giving you added incentive to go: You get to research on site in that area’s repositories.

-For a recent case, I contacted the historical society in Gallia County, Ohio.
+For example, I contacted the historical society in Gallia County, Ohio.
 I’d exhausted just about every public record I could get but still needed the magic document that would reveal the identities of Nancy Bane’s parents.
-A volunteer told me the society has funeral home records — never microfilmed, published or posted online.
+A volunteer told me the society has funeral home records—never microfilmed, published or posted online.
 Sure enough, she found a record listing Nancy’s parents as William and Sarah Donnelly.

 12. Get a Second Opinion

 Remember the saying “two heads are better than one”?
 Having another person review your research could provide that needed power surge.
 Sometimes all it takes is a fresh pair of eyes—even talking out the problem can be helpful.

 When a friend of mine calls to run a problem by me, I find I’m mostly listening and not doing much suggesting.
 As she explains, she comes up with ideas on her own.
 She just needs someone with genealogical experience to think aloud to.